connoralittle/fond-utils/README.md

 ...
 ```

-Note this resulting PDDL domain is now deterministic and can then be used as input to the original [Fast-Downard](https://github.com/aibasel/downward) SAS translator.
+This resulting PDDL domain is now deterministic and can then be used as input to the original [Fast-Downard](https://github.com/aibasel/downward) SAS translator.

 ## Format allowed on effects